2013 USATF/IAAF Academy for Throws and Jumps

 Room & Board (Single Room) - $920

-Offering: USATF/IAAF Academy diploma and certification upon completion of all components of the course.
-The IAAF Academy Diploma is the highest recognized achievement awarded through the IAAF Coaches Education and Certification System (CECS).
+Offering: USATF/IAAF Academy diploma and Level 3 certification upon completion of all components of the course.
+The IAAF Academy Diploma for Elite Coach is the highest recognized achievement awarded through the IAAF Coaches Education and Certification System (CECS).
 It is recognized around the world and indicates that a coach is not only highly experienced but has the knowledge to coach or instruct at the highest international levels of the track & field profession.
+In addition to the IAAF Diploma, all USATF Level 2 coaches who complete the course will receive a Level 3 certification in their selected event.
+A candidate will select either throws or jumps to enroll for the week long course.

 CEU or graduate credit is available upon request from Indiana University.

-- Art Venegas - USATF Strength and Conditioning Consultant at the USOC Olympic Training Center; former Strength Coach for HSI Sprint Club; former Head Coach at UCLA
+Art Venegas - USATF Strength and Conditioning Consultant at the USOC Olympic Training Center; Former Strength Coach for HSI Sprint Club; Former Head Coach at UCLA; Coach of Gold medalist, John Godina, Jessica Cosby, American Record holder in the hammer.

-- Coaches living in the United States must have successfully completed the USATF Level 2 Course for Sprints/Hurldes/Relays.
+Coaches living in the United States must have successfully completed the USATF Level 2 Course in their selected event, either throws or jumps.

-- International coaches must have successfully completed the IAAF Coaches Education and Certification System (CECS) Level IV Sprints & Hurdles.
+International coaches must have successfully completed the IAAF Coaches Education and Certification System (CECS) Level IV in throws or jumps.
+International coaches also must secure an endorsement from their National Federation, and have letter of recommendation from the Federation submitted with application.

 Canadian coaches must apply through Athletics Canada and submit their applications directly to Donna Harris, Director Coach Development via email at email@example.com.
 The application should be sent in the form of an email with attachments.
 The application requirements for Canadian coaches are as follows:

 Once Athletics Canada reviews the applications and confirms coaching certification, all applications will be sent on to USATF for final selection.
-The application deadline for Canadian Coaches is Friday, November 18.
+The application deadline for Canadian Coaches is: Friday, November 16, 2012.

-Applications: Applications should be submitted by December 5, 2011 to Terry Crawford, USATF Director of Coaching (email@example.com).
-Candidates will be notified of their status within three (3) business days of receiving the application.
-The USATF/IAAF Academy course is designed to be a small classroom environment with limited enrollment.
+Applications: Applications should be submitted by Friday, November 30, 2012 to Terry Crawford, USATF Director of Coaching (firstname.lastname@example.org).
+Candidates will be notified of their status within five (5) business days of receiving the application.
+The USATF/IAAF Academy course is designed to be a small classroom environment (25 enrollees per event) with limited enrollment.
 Qualified applicants will be accepted on a first come, first serve basis.

 Limited Enrollment: A limited number of slots for professionals applying from related fields, USOC NGBs, Strength and Conditioning coaches, Speed Development coaches, etc, will be considered in a non-diploma capacity if space is not filled with qualified coaches.
 Please submit application per the above instructions.
-Professionals who do not have the above qualifications are not eligible to receive the IAAF Diploma and will not be notified by December 6th if they have been accepted to attend the academy.
+Professionals who do not have the above qualifications are not eligible to receive the IAAF Diploma and will not be notified until December 6th if they have been accepted to attend the academy, based on remaining space in the course.

 Available Scholarships: USATF is awarding four (4) $1200 scholarships to cover the tuition, room and board cost of the academy.
 US residents should submit applications for scholarship to Terry Crawford at email@example.com.
 The USATF Coaches Advisory Committee will review and select scholarship recipients.
 Click here to view the US resident scholarship information.